neurogeriatricskiel/data/index.md

 │   ├── sub-<label>_task-<label>_tracksys-<label>_motion.tsv
 └── ...
 ```
 The data are stored in text-based format, and are `TAB` delimited.
 In this way, data can be read into MATLAB, Python, or even Excel.
+However, if the files become too large, the user can change the file format *e.g.* .npy, but keeping the same tabular structure.

+## About
+This page is maintained by [Robbin Johannes Romijnders](mailto:r.romijnders@neurologie.uni-kiel.de) in collaboration with Walter Maetzler and Clint Hansen.